 Using livewello, I looked through the health reports available to me.
 I found out I have reduced MTHFR enzyme activity which I already knew and that I don’t convert plant-based vitamin A in to the active, retinol form.

 Vitamin A is a pretty important nutrient for gut health.
 Probably the best way to describe what it does is to say that it makes basically every other function work better.
 This includes detoxification, inhibiting inflammation, and sealing up a leaky gut.
+All imporant factors, I figured, to hack my gut.

 Prior to my new direction, my vitamin A came mostly from sweet potatoes.
 I occasionally ate liver and I like it, but I wasn’t on top of eating it every week.
 Since my DNA shows that I need to eat animal-based forms of vitamin A, I made it a weekly staple in my diet.
 You can clearly see this in my ubiome data under retinol metabolism.